-Port Phillip Bay Snapper Fishing Melbourne Reds Rigging & Catching Sounder Images
+Port Phillip Bay Snapper Fishing How To Melbourne Reds Rigging

 Port Phillip Bay Snapper Tie fishing rig with snell hooks perfectly for Port Phillip Bay (PPB).
-On this page I show you guys how I tie a Snapper Rig easy and I guarantee it will fish excellent in Melbourne.
-I have created a new video below for this Season, 2017.
+On this page, I show you guys how I tie a Snapper Rig easy and I guarantee it will fish excellent in Melbourne.
+I have created a new video below for this Season.
 Knowing which rig is best & when to fish it can be somewhat tricky.
-Over the years fishing Port Phillip Bay its generally considered you use Snelled twin hooks to rig a full Pilchard bait.
-The other rig we fish is Reedy’s Rigs by Snapper Snatchers.
+Over the years fishing Port Phillip Bay its generally considered you use Snell twin hooks to rig a full Pilchard bait.
+The other rig we fish is Ultra Rig By Reedy’s Rigs.
 Which are Available Here.
-But today we will focus on a Snelled twin hooks to make a Running Rig.
+But today we will focus on a Snell twin hook to make a Running Rig.
 The type of fishing hook you choose to fish is entirely up to you.
-I would recommend some of the following brand’s, Owner Cutting Point SSW hook are super sharp and would be a great choice.
-Then followed by Mustad Big Red.
-If you want to buy this rig pre-tied, then I suggest Reedy Twin Hook Snell Available Here. which are the Snapper Rigs I fish with in Port Phillip Bay.
+I would recommend some following brand’s My Favourite is Reedy’s 187 Available Here Owner Cutting Point SSW hook are super sharp and would be a great choice.
+Then followed by Mustard Big Red.
+If you want to buy this rig prettied, then I suggest Reedy Twin Hook Snell Available Here. which are the Snapper Rigs I fish within Port Phillip Bay?

-In general I would suggest fishing your maximum of 4 rods in Victoria.
-On each rod I recommend having 3 rigged with Snelled Hooks and the other with Reedy’s Rigz Snapper Snatchers.
-This is my main set up when i’m fishing out wide on the mud and sand.
-When i’m fishing in shallow water on a Reef, I may mix my rigs up with 2 of each rig type per rod.
-For bait I prefer to use Sandy’s Silver Whiting and Gotcha Supa Pilchard.
-If you have fresh bait by all means use it, I find a Salmon head or fresh Garfish works extremely well.
-Try not to worry too much about your bait in Snapper Season as I have found Snapper aren’t fussy, especially during the spawning and migration period.
+In general, I would suggest fishing your maximum of 4 rods in Victoria.
+On each rod, I recommend having 3 rigged with Twin Hooks and the other with Reedy’s Rigs Ultra Rigs.
+This is my main set up when I’m fishing out wide on the mud and sand.
+When I’m fishing in shallow water on a Reef, I may mix my rigs up with 2 of each rig type per rod.
+For bait, I prefer to use Sandy’s Silver Whiting and Gotcha Supa Pilchard.
+If you have fresh bait, by all means, use it, I find a Salmon head or fresh Garfish works extremely well.
+Try not to worry too much about your bait in Snapper Season as I have found Snapper isn’t fussy, especially during the spawning and migration period.

 How To Find Snapper In PPB & Where They Go During The Season